Facts & Questions

 Can I take my name off the registry?

 Yes.
-To remove yourself from the registry, you can either fill out the online form located on the registry web sites, or send in your request to be removed in writing to the Colorado or Wyoming Donor Registry at 720 S. Colorado Blvd, Suite 800-N, Denver, CO 80246.
-Once your decision is received, you will be mailed a notification card, which you are asked to sign and return to confirm your decision.
-Even though you have been removed from the registry, at your time of death your family will still be contacted by a coordinator and asked if they would like to make the decision to donate on your behalf.
+To remove yourself from the registry, you can either fill out the online form located on the registry web sites, or send in your request to be removed in writing to the Donate Life Colorado Donor Registry at 720 S. Colorado Blvd, Suite 800-N, Denver, CO 80246.
+Please be sure to include including your full name, date of birth, mailing address, driver’s license number, email address and signature.
+Once your decision is received, you will receive a confirmation message via email OR postal mail.
+Even though you have been removed from the registry, at your time of death your family will still be contacted by a coordinator and asked if they would like to make the decision to donate on your behalf, so please be sure and express your wishes to loved ones.

 What if my family opposes my decision to donate?